 Note: with BART service to OAK now open, AirBART bus service has been discontinued.

 Location: The Oakland Airport BART station is located just across from the Terminal 1 baggage claim area and a short walk from Terminal 2.

 Sample one-way adult fares between OAK and these select BART stations:

 Buy a youth, senior or disabled ticket in advance for a 62.5% discount.
 You can also use your Clipper card.
 Visit bart.gov/tickets for info.

 Airport/Long Term Parking

 Airport parking can be a hassle and is always expensive, except at BART.
 We offer very inexpensive long-term parking at many stations with easy online reservations.
 Visit the Long-term Parking section for more information.

 Children 4 and under ride free.
-Everyone else must have a BART ticket.
+Everyone else must have a BART ticket or a Clipper card.
 BART tickets are like debit cards with stored value.
 All BART stations have automatic ticket vending machines that accept nickels, dimes, quarters and $1 coins, as well as $1, $5, $10 and $20 bills.
 You can also use a credit card in select machines.
 BART's fare structure is built on a mileage-based formula therefore weekly or monthly passes are not available.